Icinga/icingaweb2-module-director/doc/30-Configuration-Baskets.md

 other template still provides the same property to the object holding it.

 A value that would otherwise be renamed or removed is left untouched, under its old name or type, when a legacy Data Field still claims that variable name.
-Both the web UI and `icingacli director basket restore` report how many values were kept this way once the restore finishes.
+The same thing happens when a rename's new name or key is already taken by another value on the same object, the existing value wins and the incoming one keeps its old spot instead of overwriting it.
+Both the web UI and `icingacli director basket restore` report how many values were kept this way once the restore finishes, without telling the two cases apart.